 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy, picture book is a hardcover edition that was published by Atheneum Books for Young Readers on October 2, 2012 and has 44 pages.
+fantasy, picture book that was published by Atheneum Books for Young Readers on October 2, 2012 and has 44 pages.

 Explore it on Goodreads or Amazon.